 * Wait for the next chapter.

 Today’s events may be disappointing, but the story isn’t over yet.
-There are many different examples of people being rejected, repeatedly, and ultimately finding success.
+There are many different examples of people being rejected repeatedly and ultimately finding success.
 For Harry Potter fans, JK Rowling is a great example.
 Her initial manuscript was rejected by many publishers before the right connection was made.

 Or, for someone who is fixated on perceived personal failure, Thomas Edison could be a great example.
-He often had large numbers of experiments not work out before finding one that did.
+He often had large numbers of experiments that did not work out before finding one that did.
 And he’s known as one of the greatest inventors of the 20th Century.

 Other examples of extremely successful people who initially encountered failure: